kalmyk/fox-wamp/README.md

 - [wamp.rt](https://github.com/Orange-OpenSource/wamp.rt)
 - [wamp.io](https://github.com/nicokaiser/wamp.io)

+## Mission
+Provide message based connectivity between web applications and several backend servers such as session storage, database and cache.

 ## The Roadmap
 It is good to have some storage to keep last published message.
 The server has to maintain persistence of keys and provide the value as immediate first